Commissioned Alternative Providers

 The EAP service commissions a small number of bespoke placements for students who are not able to learn effectively in EAP onsite classes.
 These placements are selected from the range of independent alternative providers on the established Ealing ‘Approved List’, with the majority being for young people in Years 10 & 11.

-The learning and progress of all students in commissioned placements is supported and monitored by the CAP team, who also work directly with students and families as needed.
-CAP team members assess the best options for each student, make the placement, monitor attendance and progress and support the student, the family and/or carer and the provider, as well as keeping an overview and taking the education lead on safeguarding and other issues.
+The learning and progress of all students in commissioned placements is supported and monitored by the EAP team, who also work directly with students and families as needed.
+Placement Panel will assess the best options for each student, and the AP Coordinator will make the placement, monitor attendance and progress and support the student, the family and/or carer and the provider, as well as keeping an overview and taking the education lead on safeguarding and other issues.

 Arrangements vary according to the provision made but for virtual learning placements students are generally contacted or visited once or twice a week.
-An allocated CAP team member is available for all placements to follow up educational, attendance and technical issues as needed.
-Every student is supported by their allocated CAP team co-ordinator to do their best.
+The team monitor all placements and follow up educational, attendance and technical issues as needed.
 Communication with parents/carers is a key part of the team’s work.

 Commissioned courses all offer Maths and English exams in Year 11: these might be Functional Skills up to Entry Level 3/ Level 1 or 2, or GCSE Level 1 or 2, or both.
 Other subjects available depend on the needs of the student and the options offered by the selected provider e.g. additional academic subjects or vocational experiences.
 Good accreditation outcomes and post-16 progression routes are supported at all times.